appium/appium/docs/en/drivers/ios-xcuitest.md

 - Mark keyboard tutorial as complete
 - (Only for Simulator) Toggle software keyboard on

-### Tune accessibility preference
+### Accessibility preferences fine-tuning

-In some cases, below preference helps to make accessibilities available in views.
+In some cases, enabling of the below preferences helps to make some view elements accessible.
-Appium does not modify them because they could affect the application under test condition.
+Appium does not modify these settings automatically, since they could affect the way your application under test performs.
-Please coordinate them by hand.
+Please change them manually if needed

 - Turn `Spoken Content` in _Settings > Accessibility_ on
 - Turn `Speak Selection` in _Settings > Accessibility_ on